-NU 306 Psychiatric-Mental Health Nursing (3) Prereq.: Valid CPR card; at least "C-" in all 200-level nursing courses and NU 314; at least "C-" or concurrent enrollment in PS 206 and 323; and credit for or concurrent enrollment in NUL 306.
+NU 306 Psychiatric-Mental Health Nursing (3 credits) Prereq.: Valid CPR card; at least "C-" in all 200-level nursing courses and NU 314; at least "C-" or concurrent enrollment in PS 206 and 323; and credit for or concurrent enrollment in NUL 306.
 This course will introduce the student to the study of human behavior and relationships.
 Causal factors of behavior such as emotion and frustration are also acquired.
 The course will focus on utilizing the nursing process to help meet the needs of individuals and families having difficulty coping and adapting to their life experiences.
 Although the promotion of mental health will be stressed, some learning experiences will deal with the more acute and chronic psychiatric disorders.
 3 hours lecture.
+Required for NU 307, 308, 401, 406, 407.
 Fall.

-NUL 306 Psychiatric-Mental Health Nursing Clinical (2) Coreq.: NU 306.
+NUL 306 Psychiatric-Mental Health Nursing Clinical (2 credits) Coreq.: NU 306.
 6 hours clinical experience.
+Required for NU 307, 308, 401, 406, 407.
 Fall.

-NU 307 Medical-Surgical Nursing (4) Prereq.: Valid CPR card; at least "C-" in NU 305 and 306 and PS 206 and 323; and credit for or concurrent enrollment in NUL 307.
+NU 307 Medical-Surgical Nursing (4 credits) Prereq.: Valid CPR card; at least "C-" in NU 305, 306, PS 206, and 323; and credit for or concurrent enrollment in NUL 307.
 This course focuses on the utilization of the nursing process in meeting the needs of the medical-surgical patient and his family.
 The student will achieve advanced physical assessment skills and learn problem identification and planning while providing implementation of comprehensive nursing care.
 Learning experiences are provided in a variety of hospital clinical settings.
 4 hours lecture.
+Required for NU 401, 406, 407.
 Spring.

-NUL 307 Medical-Surgical Nursing Clinical (2) Coreq.: NU 307.
+NUL 307 Medical-Surgical Nursing Clinical (2 credits) Coreq.: NU 307.
 6 hours clinical experience.
+Required for NU 401, 406, 407.
 Spring.

-NU 308 Pediatric Nursing (3) Prereq.: Valid CPR card; at least "C-" in NU 305 and 306 and PS 206 and 323; and credit for or concurrent enrollment in NUL 308.
+NU 308 Pediatric Nursing (3 credits) Prereq.: Valid CPR card; at least "C-" in NU 305, 306, PS 206, and 323; and credit for or concurrent enrollment in NUL 308.
 This course focuses on the utilization of the nursing process with families during the child-rearing period.
 Special emphasis is placed on learning the adaptation of nursing care according to the patient's level of growth and development.
 Ambulatory and hospital learning experiences are planned with healthy and ill children up through adolescents.
 3 hours lecture.
+Required for NU 401, 406, 407.
 Spring.

-NUL 308 Pediatric Nursing Clinical (2) Coreq.: NU 308.
+NUL 308 Pediatric Nursing Clinical (2 credits) Coreq.: NU 308.
 6 hours clinical experience.
+Required for NU 401, 406, 407.
 Spring.

-NU 314 Advanced Pharmacology (1) Prereq.: At least "C-" in NU 214 and at least "C-" or concurrent enrollment in NU 207.
+NU 314 Advanced Pharmacology (1 credit) Prereq.: At least "C-" in NU 214 and at least "C-" or concurrent enrollment in NU 207.
 This course builds upon basic pharmacological principles and expands knowledge of further drug classifications with an emphasis on pharmacokinetics, and pharmacodynamics of major drug classes and commonly prescribed prototype medications within each drug class including therapeutic uses, adverse reactions, precautions, and contraindications.
 Students are able to identify antidotes to drug toxicity or overdose.
 Students apply critical thinking skills to case studies focusing on pharmacological agents to treat pathological conditions.
+Required for NU 207, 305, 306.
 Spring.

-NU 401 Community Health Nursing (3) Prereq.: Valid CPR card; at least "C-" in all junior-level nursing course; and credit for or concurrent enrollment in NUL 401.
+NU 401 Community Health Nursing (3 credits) Prereq.: Valid CPR card; at least "C-" in all junior-level nursing courses; and credit for or concurrent enrollment in NUL 401.
 This course provides nursing students with the knowledge and skills essential for application of the nursing process with families and other groups in the community with emphasis on health promotion, preventive health, health teaching, and restorative health.
 Concepts of environmental health and epidemiology are also acquired.
 Learning experiences are planned in a variety of community settings.
 3 hours lecture.
+Required for NU 408.
 Fall.

-NUL 401 Community Health Nursing Clinical (2) Coreq.: NU 401.
+NUL 401 Community Health Nursing Clinical (2 credits) Coreq.: NU 401.
 6 hours clinical experience.
 Fall.